tebben/cesium-mvt-provider/README.md

 # cesium-mvt-provider

-Trying to create a MVT Imagery Provider for CesiumJS by drawing mvt features onto a canvas.
+Trying to create a Mapbox Vector Tile Imagery Provider for CesiumJS by drawing mvt features onto a canvas.
+Project is currently a bit of a mess but something is working.

+## ToDo

+- Point, lines, labeling
+- Offscreen rendering in worker
+- Implement some styling
+- Create NPM package of module folder
+- ...

 ## Run